gmansawesome/synthetic-monitoring-MW/README.md

 ## Setup
 An IDE that works with Python is needed.
 This project was built in VS Code using Python 3.12.2.

-You will need to install the Ping Parsing library, Prometheus, and Grafana, as well as make a Grafana account.
+You will need to install the Ping Parsing library, Prometheus, and Grafana.

 #### Ping Parsing Install: